 Please note: This site is no longer being updated with new publications.
 A continuously updated list of Dr. Deacon's research articles can be found here.

 Brett Deacon received his Ph.D. in clinical psychology from Northern Illinois University in 2002.
 He completed a predoctoral internship at the Minneapolis VA Medical Center and a two-year postdoctoral fellowship at Mayo Clinic.
-He worked at the University of Wyoming from 2004-2014 as a professor in the Department of Psychology.
-He relocated to Australia in 2014 and is an associate professor in the School of Psychology at the University of Wollongong.
-Dr. Deacon teaches courses in abnormal and clinical psychology, supervises doctoral student therapists, mentors student research, sees clients in private practice, conducts research on the nature and treatment of anxiety disorders, and trains clinicians in the use of exposure-based cognitive-behavioral therapy for anxiety disorders.
-A copy of his CV may be obtained here.
+He worked at the University of Wyoming from 2004-2014 as an Assistant and Associate Professor in the Department of Psychology.
+He relocated to Australia in 2014.
+He now directs the Illawarra Anxiety Clinic and is Conjoint Associate Professor at the University of New South Wales.
+For more information, see here: http://www.illawarraanxietyclinic.com.au.

 Abramowitz, J. S., Deacon, B. J., & Whiteside, S. P. (2010).
 Exposure therapy for anxiety: Principles and practice.
 New York: Guilford Press.

 Deacon, B. J., & McKay, D. (2015).
 The biomedical model of psychological problems: A call for critical dialogue. the Behavior Therapist, 38, 231-235.
 PDF

 Deacon, B. J. (2013).
 The biomedical model of mental disorder: A critical analysis of its validity, utility, and effects on psychotherapy research.
 Clinical Psychology Review, 33, 846-861.
 PDF